wswebcreation/wdio-parallel-runner-service/README.md

 This module currently doesn't support TypeScript

 ### Conditional its
-There are situations where you would can a tests like this.
+There are situations where you can have a test like this.

 ```js
 describe('Foo', () => {